Fatiine/Website-availability-performance-monitoring/Readme.md

 ## Test:
 For the test, I created a mock-server (local server ) that responds to GET requests.
-I started the server, then I shut it down and re-start it again to test the alert logic.
+I started the server for a while then I shutted it down re-started it again before shutting it down for the last time.
+At each step I calculate the statistiques and print them and launch the alerts tests.

 ## How the application can be improved :